ssenualitzies/Ssenualitzies-Riices-Swift-Fix-Guide/README.md

 **Planned:**

-* Multi-instance support is coming soon.
-(Now live!)
+* Multi-instance support is not exactly 100% helpful we're working on fixes and how to run it properly.
 [Back to top](#table-of-contents)

 ---